Samsung/tizen-docs/docs/application/dotnet/guides/telephony/telephony.md

     3. When the notifications are no longer needed, deregister the callback for each call state with the `RemoveNotificationId()` method:

-        ```
+        ```csharp
         simList.ElementAt(0).RemoveNotificationId(list);
         ```

 <a name="sim_use"></a>
 ## Retrieving SIM Card Information

-To retrieve information from a SIM card and monitor when the SIM state changes, use the [Tizen.Telephony.Sim](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.Sim.html) class.
+To retrieve information from a SIM card and monitor when the SIM state changes, use the [Tizen.Telephony.Sim](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.Sim.html) class.

 > **Note**